Co-Evolving Complexity: An Adversarial Framework for Automatic MARL Curricula: Implementation Details

 \subsection{Training Algorithm and Hyperparameters}

-Both the Defender team and the Attacker are trained simultaneously using Proximal Policy Optimization (PPO) \cite{Schulman2017Proximal}.
-PPO is an on-policy, actor-critic algorithm known for its stability, making it a strong choice for this complex multi-agent setting \cite{Yu2022Surprising}.
+Both the Defender team and the Attacker are trained simultaneously using Proximal Policy Optimization (PPO) \citep{Schulman2017Proximal}.
+PPO is an on-policy, actor-critic algorithm known for its stability, making it a strong choice for this complex multi-agent setting \citep{Yu2022Surprising}.
 The four Defender agents are trained using a shared policy to encourage the development of cooperative strategies.
 The policies of the Attacker and Defenders are updated concurrently.
-A single training run was conducted for 500 episodes, taking approximately one hour on a consumer-grade laptop (Intel Core i5-1035G7 CPU).
+100 training runs were conducted for 500 episodes on a consumer-grade laptop (Intel Core i5-1035G7 CPU).
 An episode corresponds to a single game ending in a Defender loss.
 Key hyperparameters are listed in Table \ref{tab:hyperparams}.